oottppxx/enigma2/plugins/README.md

 * Innocent is a local M3U proxy for SmoothStreams.

-* McDonnells is an events lister/zapper for SmoothStreams.
+* McDonnells is an events lister/zapper for SmoothStreams and VAPI MatchCenter.

 * MiracleWhip is a plugin to edit Suls/IPTVBouquetMaker/E2m3u2bouquet provider configs via the webbrowser.